 Executive Vice President, Associate Publisher

-Carly started with Global Traveler in 2010 and, after a hiatus to join the private jet industry, returned to GT in 2017.
-She has a bachelor’s degree is Organizational Communication and Marketing from San Francisco State University.
+Carly started with Global Traveler in 2010 and, after a hiatus to join the private jet industry, returned to GT in 2016.
+She has a bachelor’s degree in Organizational Communication and Marketing from San Francisco State University.
 During her time at university, she got the bug for sales and marketing while working for BMW Group North America, which led nicely into her career at Global Traveler.

 She has traveled to Asia twice annually to visit partners from Seoul to Singapore since 2010, and annually to Mexico City, Seattle and Denver.
 Her leisure travels have taken her to the beaches of Hawai’i and Tahiti, along with exploring the wineries of Napa Valley and crabbing in Galveston, Texas.